Paul Evans (musician): Songwriter

 As a songwriter Evans' songs were performed by numerous performers, including Elvis Presley, Jimmy Dean and Pat Boone.
 His most successful songs were "Roses Are Red (My Love)", which was a number one hit for Bobby Vinton in the U.S. Billboard Hot 100; and by Ronnie Carroll in the UK reaching no. 3 in 1962; and "When" a chart topper in the UK Singles Chart and #5 in the U.S. for The Kalin Twins.

 Recordings

 With Larry Kusik, Evans wrote "Live Young" for the 1963 Warner Brothers spring break movie Palm Springs Weekend.
 Evans' songs have also been recorded by Jackie Wilson, Frankie Lymon, Fabian, the Coasters, and more recently by Reba McEntire.
 His work has also been used in films and as the theme music for CBS This Morning.

 Autobiography

 Although he has written many song lyrics, Happy Go Lucky Me: A Lifetime of Music was published in 2021 by McNidder and Grace and is his first book.
-His autobiography describes his journey from getting his start in the music business, becoming part of the Brill's songwriting community and the sixty-three music-filled years that followed.
+His autobiography describes his journey from getting his start in the music business, becoming part of the Brill Building's songwriting community and the sixty-three music-filled years that followed.

-Personal life

-Paul lives in New York in his City apartment with his second wife Susan, who he has been married to since 1975.